Mat Yeung

-Mat Yeung Ming (born 27 February 1981) is a Hong Kong television actor and host known for his roles as Lui Ting in Screen Play (2000), as Wan Po-yu in The 'W' Files (2003), as Tin Hoi in Be Home for Dinner (2011), and as Senior Inspector Jasper Kong in Master of Play (2012).
+Mat Yeung Ming is a Hong Kong television actor and host known for his roles as Lui Ting in Screen Play (2000), as Wan Po-yu in The 'W' Files (2003), as Tin Hoi in Be Home for Dinner (2011), and as Senior Inspector Jasper Kong in Master of Play (2012).

 Career

 In September 1998, Yeung signed a management contract with TVB after graduating from the company's 17th Artiste Training Class.
 He was given his first major role in the comedy-drama serial Screen Play (2000), where he portrayed Lui Ting, a character based on Nicholas Tse.
 Yeung was pushed by his company to compete in the male beauty pageant Mister World in 2000, and was misplaced.
 Yeung returned to Hong Kong and played a few more minor roles afterwards, before winning another major role in the teen drama Aqua Heroes and mystery/adventure drama The 'W' Files, both which aired in 2003.

 In 2005, his career was interrupted when Yeung was arrested for DUI and criminal damage.
 He was sentenced to 150 hours of community service, and became the first TVB actor having to retake acting classes again.
 To make ends meet, Yeung opened a clothing retail store in Mong Kok during 2006, but the store closed down within a year of business.
 He tried another business with selling Chinese mitten crab, but the business went bankrupt within three months.
 In 2018, Yeung returned to the food business by opening up stew soup shops, stating that acting income is often unstable and would be actively participating to help.
 However due to the COVID-19 pandemic, Yeung had to shut down all his shops and revert to takeaway and online sales by 2022.

 In 2011, Yeung's career was revived after a successful portrayal of Tin Hoi in the sitcom Be Home for Dinner.
 He was nominated for Most Improved Male Artiste at the 2011 TVB Anniversary Awards.
 He eventually won this award in 2017.
 Yeung got his first male leading role in the 2019 drama My Commissioned Lover.